CATcher-org/catcher-org.github.io/dg/setting-up.md

   <panel header="Suggested solution" type="info">

   There is more than 1 way to achieve this.
-By combining the changes in hint 1 and hint 2, you should be able to get a possible solution.
+By combining the changes in hint 1 and hint 2, you should be able to reach a solution.
   <panel header="error-handling.service.ts" type="success">

   ```typescript